nats-io/nats-site/content/blog/nats-server-2.9.15-release.md

 The primary culprit was `NumPending` which indicates the number of messages in the stream available to be processed.
 This was being accessed constantly in various monitoring environments as well as being a pattern in application code for checking how far behind a given consumer is.

 The previous design of this `NumPending` calculation was fairly expensive.
-With application code and monitoring infrastrature attempting to get the latest count every few seconds (for 100s or 1000s of consumers) resulted a lot of overhead and consumer requests timing out.
+With application code and monitoring infrastructure attempting to get the latest count every few seconds (for 100s or 1000s of consumers) resulted a lot of overhead and consumer requests timing out.

 This release brings changes that optimize this calculation both in terms of *when* and *how* the count is calculated.
 In addition, other general optimizations around aggregating the consumer state have been made.